 I trudged through my self-care rituals anyway, if only for the sake of this article.
 I wanted to commit to bringing myself out of the vast depression I was sinking into.
 Outside my window, billboards proclaiming we were #StrongerTogether towered over the palm trees like lies.
 I felt so isolated—alone.
 Even as floods of texts from my well-meaning white friends came in asking “Are you OK?”
 I didn’t feel comforted.
 I felt like I had a target on my back.
 The world was now so interested in my trauma because on any given scroll, they could see George Floyd taking his last breath.
 See Maud taking his last run.
 Were they reaching out to me because they saw some form of my last actions or thoughts while Black?

 I couldn’t write about that.
 My self-care bath, no matter how loaded with Lush products and holistic herbs, only made me feel cold and vulnerable.
+None of my favorite body care products could help this time.
 So, I searched for more self-care.
 Be more radical, I told myself.
 I almost completely unplugged from social media and technology for a few weeks.
 I’m still working from home, so that was much harder than it used to be.
 I found part of the anxiety I had to heal was coming from the need to explain myself, my feelings, or my plans for activism to anyone.
 I just had to focus on coming to terms with some obvious things I was in denial over.
 You see, I actually thought part of the new normal would include an end of police brutality.
 I know many reading this will call me naïve and foolish for thinking that, but wish fulfillment is in my nature.
 The walls of capitalism were being exposed to the general public.
 People began seeing themselves in the struggles of others regardless of background, race, and gender.
 Part of my radical self-care was standing in front of the mirror and telling myself wishing was not going to end racism in America.
 Punishing myself wasn’t going to either.

 We are the land of milk and honey.
 No one in America should ever know what it feels like to be frightened, abandoned, hopeless, or pressured to keep powering through without getting overwhelmed.
 If your self-care is refusing to educate someone on why the phrase Black Lives Matters matters, be radical in it.
 If your self-care is taking an entire week off to unplug, surround yourself with healing sounds and vibrations, do that.
 If you have to head to the shop section of this website and buy yourself a powerful stimulator, be radical.
 You owe it to yourself to be honest about your humanity, especially if you are committed to a movement for long lasting change in America.
 This will not be a brief battle.
 Movements take time.
 When I started healing this way, I could feel my energy rising.
 I could feel a power so strong within, I imagine it’s what collectively carries Black folks through time and time again.